informationtechs/eachjs/README.md

 # EachJS

-EachJS is an API connection framework.
+EachJS is an open source API connection framework.
 EachJS enhances HTML and bridges the front view with the back-end web API.
 It is free of charge to any person or business, licensed under MIT.

 EachJS extends HTML with new attributes.
 With EachJS, your HTML can communicate with your API services with no or minimum additional JavaScript codes.
 EachJS is perfect for SOA-driven applications and Single Page Applications (SPAs).